This article provides a step-by-step guide to create WordPress Staging Site for testing and development.

 How to Create WordPress Staging Site for Testing

-To create a Staging version of a WordPress site that is currently hosted on the server and also configured with the WordPress Manager panel, follow these steps:
+To set up a WordPress Staging version that is currently hosted on the server and also configured with the WordPress Manager panel, follow these steps:

 - Login to the account’s cPanel interface